Substance Abuse or Chemical Dependence

 Substance (drug) dependence

-Substance dependence describes abuse of drugs or alcohol that continues even when serious problems related to their use have developed.
+Substance dependence describes abuse of drugs or alcohol that continues even when someone has serious problems linked to their use.
 Signs of dependence include:

 • You need more of the drug to get an effect.